buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 If the one attempting the Intimidate check executes a Critical Failure, they suffer the same penalties as if they had been intimidated.

 ### Handle Animal - Taming an animal
-is a **Handle Animal** check with DC 12+2*CR of the animal.
-It takes 1 minute per 3 of DC, with 6 points the time is 1 minute per 6 of DC, with 12 it' \*\*s 1 minute per 10 DC to perform the check.
+This is a **Handle Animal** check with a DC of 12+2*CR of the animal.
+It takes 1 minute per 3 points of DC; with 6 points, the time is 1 minute per 6 points of DC; with 12 points, it is 1 minute per 10 points of DC.
 The creature must have Intelligence -3 or higher.

 ### Languages

-In the world there are old human languages, used only in ancient tomes and in isolated communities, and there is the Common language built from the collection of old terrestrial idioms and more or less comprehensible to anyone.
+In the world there are old human languages, used only in ancient tomes and in isolated communities, and there is the Common language built from the collection of old terrestrial idioms and comprehensible to most people.
 Every character who has at least Intelligence -2 speaks the language of their own culture, with 0 they write it.
 For every point equal to or greater than 2, they speak and write another language that will be chosen at character creation.
 For every point spent in the Knowledge Language Skill, they speak and write another language.

 Languages marked with a * can only be spoken by creatures belonging to that species or cultural group.